ApolloXYZ/DLSU_surveillancebot/README.md

 Specific Objectives

-1. To design and construct a mobile robot that can follow a distinct line for at least 5 minutes with an accuracy of at least 90% for an autonomous survey capability on a specific area.
+1.To design and construct a mobile robot that can follow a distinct line for at least 5 minutes with an accuracy of at least 90% for an autonomous survey capability on a specific area.

 (Why 5 minutes???)

-2. To develop a controller that is able to separately control both the head of the robot for vision control when transmitting video signals in real time, and the body of the robot for navigational controls with a latency of less than 200ms.
+2.To develop a controller that is able to separately control both the head of the robot for vision control when transmitting video signals in real time, and the body of the robot for navigational controls with a latency of less than 200ms.

 (Is this controller app-based or leap or others?)

-3. To design and implement an obstacle avoidance algorithm for a safety mechanism in both on its remote-controlled state and in its autonomous state during the span of its operation with an accuracy of at least 70%.
+3.To design and implement an obstacle avoidance algorithm for a safety mechanism in both on its remote-controlled state and in its autonomous state during the span of its operation with an accuracy of at least 70%.

 (Why 70 %?)

-4. To design and implement a voice recognition-based system that is capable of doing the specific instructions with a voice recognition accuracy of at least 70%.
+4.To design and implement a voice recognition-based system that is capable of doing the specific instructions with a voice recognition accuracy of at least 70%.

 (Is this for control?
 Why 70 %?)